 Nancy Corvers is supporting our fundraising raffle and auction, which means she’s also recruiting donors for this critical part of our lunchtime program.
 That makes good use of her experience merchandising her own sewn items at craft shows.
 Like a number of us on the planning crew, Nancy had a long career at Herman Miller.
 After retiring, she spent a few months in Hawaii as a volunteer, and continues in that spirit with the children’s ministry at her church–when she can be distracted, that is, from her love of sewing!

 Marcia Davis writes for her day job at Haworth, Inc., so writing for Women’s Service Day is a comfortable fit.
 From volunteer communications to blog posts, she’s behind the scenes crafting our messages.
-Marcia is also the team secretary for planning team meetings.
-On event day, you’ll likely see her out getting stories with a photographer as part of the “paparazzi” crew.
+Marcia is also the team secretary for our Planning Team meetings.
+And, on event day, you’ll likely see her out getting stories with a photographer as part of the “paparazzi” crew.

 Cindy DeGraaf is a Dealer Business Consultant at Haworth, Inc. In her job, she faces and solves new challenges daily while taking care of retail clients looking for guidance in furnishing their home offices.
 She’s using her master project management expertise as our Agency Liaison.
 She’s communicating with local agency representatives to help determine task assignments, keeping in constant touch with registration, and ensuing that our volunteers have meaningful and impactful tasks for the day of the event.